-Assuming no exercise of the underwriter's option to purchase additional shares, each \$1.00 increase (decrease) in the assumed initial public offering price of \$7.50 per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus) would increase (decrease) the net proceeds to us from this offering by \$2,185,500, assuming the number of shares offered by us, as set forth on the cover of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated expenses payable by us.
-Similarly, an increase (decrease) of one million shares of common stock sold in this offering by us would increase (decrease) our net proceeds by \$6,980,000, assuming the initial public offering price of \$7.50 per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), remains the same and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Assuming no exercise of the underwriter's option to purchase additional shares, each \$1.00 increase (decrease) in the initial public offering price of \$8.50 per share would increase (decrease) the net proceeds to us from this offering by \$2,185,500, after deducting underwriting discounts and commissions and estimated expenses payable by us.
+Similarly, an increase (decrease) of one million shares of common stock sold in this offering by us would increase (decrease) our net proceeds by \$7,905,000, based on the initial public offering price of \$8.50 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.